uschtwill/din-5008-shopify-liquid/README.md

 ## Caveats

-The packing slip liquid works for orders/fulfillments that are not longer than a DIN-A4 page.
+- The packing slip liquid works for orders/fulfillments that are not longer than a DIN-A4 page.
 If you have more items, leading to the content breaking to a second page, you need to adjust this template, otherwise things will break.
 Removing the height on the `.din-5008` class and then fixing things up probably will be enough.
 But our current use case doesn't require this, so we didn't bother.
 If you fix this, please submit a PR.
+- When printing, make sure you print at 100%.
+Some prining software (looking at you MacOS) wants to scale the PDF, which will lead to things being slightly off.

 ## Acknowledgements